basic-1/basic-1/docs/reference.md

 - `+` - unary plus operator, does nothing, can be used with numeric operands only
 - `-` - unary minus operator, performs arithmetic negation, can be used with numeric operands only
+- `NOT` - bitwise operator performing ones' complement of an integer value (inverting all the bits in binary representation of the given integer value)

 ### Binary operators